salcalderon1-tenco/capp-rabbitmq/README.md

 }
 ```

+For more details on the configuration, please refer to the [Simone.Common.RabbitMQ](https://github.com/tenco-rd/Simone.Common/blob/master/src/Simone.Common.RabbitMQ/README.md#configuration)

 ### Run the Producer and Consumer
 1. Start the RabbitMQ container using Docker.
 2. Run the consumer project to start listening for messages.